stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 world fully peopled by the beings.
 It is a strange dark orb at the very rim of our solar system--unknown to earthly astronomers as yet.
 But I must have written you about this.
-At the proper time, you know, the beings there will direct thought-currents toward us and cause it to be discovered--or perhaps let one of their human allies give the scientists a hint.
+At the proper time, you know, the beings there will direct thought-currents toward us and cause it to be discovered--or perhaps let one of their human allies give the scientists a hint."_

-"There are mighty cities on Yuggoth--great tiers of terraced towers built of black stone like the specimen I tried to send you.
+_"There are mighty cities on Yuggoth--great tiers of terraced towers built of black stone like the specimen I tried to send you.
 That came from Yuggoth.
 The sun shines there no brighter than a star, but the beings need no light.
 They have other, subtler senses, and put no windows in their great houses and temples.
 Light even hurts and hampers and